 When this happens, it can result in no longer being able to hire for the role.
 And companies may not always reach out to employees with the update.

 Following up with recruiters can help you stay at the top of their minds.
-Download the productive job-hunting cheat sheet to gain insight into how to follow up after interviews.
+Download the Productive Job-Hunting Game Plan to gain insight into how to follow up after interviews.

 6. Lack of communication from hiring manager to recruiter

 Hiring managers have so much going on in their own day-to-day that often times, updating recruiters may not be top-of-mind for them.
 As the recruiter, it’s our job to make sure we set expectations with the hiring managers from the beginning and are on top of getting their feedback as quickly as possible.
 But this line of communication doesn’t always work out so perfectly.